rlorenzini/securityapp/README.md

 When installing locally, open a terminal in the client and server folders separately and run ```npm install && npm start``` in the client folder and ```npm install && nodemon app.js``` in the server folder.

+**NOTE:** This application uses API keys which are hidden inside of .env.json files.
+Some of the API Keys have a cost associated with them, which is why we are not sharing them online.
+This means the application's features may not work as expected on your local machine.
+If you wish to get a free API Key and impliment it yourself, head on over to <a href="http://rapidapi.com">RapidAPI</a> and search for the UNOGS API.

 A login has been created for demonstration purposes.

 | USERNAME  | PASSWORD |